 There is an area that looks a little like a car park where people pull off the road to park.

 As you can see below, there wasn’t anybody else around when we visited.
 Just make sure to fully pull off the road so that you aren’t obstructing anyone.

 Despite their appearances the Gerðuberg Cliffs were formed naturally thousands of years ago.
 Their perfectly hexagonal shape is thanks to the way the lava flowed after a volcanic eruption.
 It flowed evenly and was very quickly cooled by sea water.

 The basalt columns (also referred to as Columnar Jointing) are between 1m and 1.5m wide and from 7m to 14m tall.
 At Gerðuberg they form a cliff about 500m in length.

 Basalt rock formations are actually found all over Iceland as a result of the same process.
-You can see other examples at Reynisfjara Beach (Black Sand beach), Swartifoss waterfall in the Vatnajökull National Parkand and Stuðlagil Canyon in Jökuldalur and they really should be on your to-do list for Iceland.
+You can see other examples at Reynisfjara Beach (Black Sand beach), Swartifoss waterfall in the Vatnajökull National Parkand and Stuðlagil Canyon in Jökuldalur and they really should be on your to-do list for Iceland with kids.

 What is there to do at the Gerðuberg Cliffs?

 As with most of the natural sights in Iceland, visiting the Gerðuberg Cliffs is all about marvelling at the beauty of a natural wonder.

 There isn’t anything to do as such but we would recommend climbing too the top.
 Some people advise not to do this as there is nothing to see!?
 We disagree.
 The views from the top are stunning and a little lunar-like.